 - They spend an average of 25 hours per week online.

-- 73 % millennial give weight to other users opinion/ reviews before buying.
+- 73 % of millennials give weight to other users’ opinions/ reviews before buying.

 How is this generation different when compared with others?

 - The millennial customers are a generation of the hyper.
 They are all about posting, pinning, sharing, tweeting, snapping, commenting and forwarding interesting content.
 Their opinions are shaped and influenced by the kind of content they consume.

 - They don’t give weight to traditional marketing- 84% of them to be approximate.
 They have a loyal entourage of advisors that are tucked away in their smartphones and bookmarked on their iPads.
 In a way they let their own instincts guide their purchase patterns.
 Smartphones play a major role in the entire purchase process.
 34% of the millennial check the reviews of a product online while checking out the physical product before buying.
 As high as 22% of the millennial customers tends to be influenced in their purchase decision by their peers.